KhanZuh/Makers_Coding_notes/Databases_notes.md

 Another meta-command that lists all tables in the current database.
 When you first create a database, this will show an empty result since no tables exist yet.
 As you create tables, they'll appear in this list.

 The postgreSQL meta-commands only work inside the psql CLI tool

+The workflow here is typical for setting up a new PostgreSQL database: connect to the server, create your database, switch to using it, then check what tables exist (which would be none initially).
+From here, you'd typically start creating tables with CREATE TABLE statements to build your database structure.

 ## Creating tables